-Perhaps trying to take the edge off the seriousness of the matter, New Jack then responds, "Yeah.
+Perhaps trying to take the edge off the seriousness of the matter, New Jack then responds facetiously, "Yeah.
 I told ya cocaine is a hell of a drug!"
-The crowd attending the interview session proceeded to laugh uncomfortably.
+The crowd attending the interview session proceeded to chuckle uncomfortably.

-In the hospital, Lane was a couple of beds down from where New Jack was being attended, and he’d yell, asking, "New Jack, you alright?!"
+There Lane was a few beds down from where New Jack was being treated, and he’d yell, asking, "New Jack, you alright?!"

-To which New Jack would respond, "Yeah.
+To which a surprised New Jack would respond, "Yeah.
 You alright?"

-In all this, the medic was running around and wondering what an odd situation this was; someone who had gotten stabbed 9 times was concerned over the well-being of his assailant!
+In all this, the medic was running around and wondering what an odd situation this was; someone who had gotten stabbed nine times was concerned over the well-being of his assailant!

-He told New Jack, "You just stabbed this guy damned near to death, and he’s asking you if you’re alright??"
+The incredulous medic told New Jack, "You just stabbed this guy d***ed near to death, and he’s asking you if you’re alright??"

 The Danbury Fall – Vic Grimes and New Jack in ECW

-New Jack says that his dives off balconies many times overshadowed the match’s finish, and people didn’t remember who had won or lost.
-They would only remember that he had dived off 20-feet or higher onto an opponent lying on a table below.
+New Jack says his dives off balconies often overshadowed the match’s finish, and fans hardly remembered who had won or lost.
+They only recalled him plunging 20 feet or higher onto an opponent lying on a table below.

-According to New Jack, the plan was for both to leap off the scaffold, take a double-bump onto the tables, and subsequently be carried out on stretchers.
+According to New Jack, the plan was for both to leap off the scaffold, take a double bump onto the tables, and be carried out on stretchers.

 New Jack tells how it went: